 Lewd or lascivious molestation requires proof that the touching was done with a lewd or lascivious intent, while sexual battery may be committed without any proof of a specific sensual intent.

 Child Molestation Statute in Florida 800.04 – Visit the website of the Florida Senate to find more about Florida Statute Section 800.04(5) to learn more about lewd and lascivious molestation.
-The statute prohibits any defense based on the victim’s the victim’s consent nor lack of chastity is a defense to the crimes proscribed by this section.
+The statute prohibits any defense based on the victim’s consent or the lack of chastity.
 Likewise, the perpetrator’s bona fide belief of the victim’s age, the victim’s misrepresentation of his or her age, or the perpetrator’s ignorance of the victim’s age cannot be raised as a defense in a prosecution for lewd and lascivious child molestation.

 Lawyers for Molestation Crimes in Hillsborough County, FL